YungRaj/MacRootKit/README.md

 DarwinKit is a tool for macOS that tears apart most of the security features that normally would protect your machine.

+This project is also designed to be a great example of using [Google's build system](https://github.com/bazelbuild/bazel) in bazel, Testing Infrastructure via [googletest](https://github.com/google/googletest), and Fuzzing Infrastructure via [googlefuzztest](https://github.com/google/fuzztest) to showcase the best workflows for Software Engineering, Testing and Vulnerability Research in the world.
+It is intended to be a marriage of the best of both the Apple and Google ecosystem.

-This assists with reverse engineering, static and dynamic analysis as well as fuzzing.
+DarwinKit is your Swiss Army knife for macOS.
+It assists with reverse engineering, static and dynamic analysis as well as fuzzing production code in the macOS kernel and userspace.
 It works on both x86_64 and arm64 machines.

 Fuzzers for macOS are in progress, but aren't complete.